Ed Westwick: Acting

 Westwick made his film debut in Breaking and Entering (2006), following an open audition casting call sent to the National Youth Theatre.
-He went on to guest star in the British television series Doctors as Holden, Casualty as Johnny Cullin, and Afterlife as Darren.
+He went on to guest-star in the British television series Doctors as Holden, in Casualty as Johnny Cullin, and in Afterlife as Darren.
 He also had a minor role in the film Children of Men (2006).

 In 2007, Westwick appeared in the film Son of Rambow and was cast as Chuck Bass in The CW's teen drama series Gossip Girl, based on the book series of the same name by Cecily von Ziegesar.
-Westwick said of his casting, "There wasn't much work in the UK.
+Westwick said of his casting: "There wasn't much work in the UK.
 I was only in LA for a month and I got this show.
 It's changed my life."
 For his portrayal of Chuck, he assumed an American accent, based on the character Carlton Banks from The Fresh Prince of Bel-Air.
-As a result of the show's success, he was named one of 2008's Sexiest Men Alive by People magazine, and appeared the following year on its "100 Most Beautiful" list with the whole cast of Gossip Girl.
+As a result of the show's success, he was named one of 2008's Sexiest Men Alive by People, and appeared the following year on its "100 Most Beautiful" list with the whole cast of Gossip Girl.
 Westwick earned the 2008 and 2009 awards for Best TV Villain at the Teen Choice Awards, and was named Breakthrough Talent by GQ in 2010.
 Entertainment Weekly also named Westwick's character Chuck Bass number one in their "Best Dressed TV Characters of 2008" list (tied with Leighton Meester's character Blair Waldorf), as well as in their "Best Performances" list alongside co-star Meester.

 In 2008, Westwick became the new face of K-Swiss.
 That same year, he appeared as Joey in the horror film 100 Feet.
 In 2009, Westwick played the role of Randy Holt in the sequel to Donnie Darko, directed by Chris Fisher, and guest-starred in the third season of the Showtime original series Californication, as Chris "Balt" Smith, a student who was fascinated with vampire literature.
 In May 2009, he was attached to play Heathcliff in the film adaptation of Wuthering Heights.
 However, in January 2010, director Peter Webber left the project, which was then passed into the hands of Andrea Arnold.
 This directing change caused the roles to be recast.